kowzan-devops/kubernetes/kubernetes-basic-description.md

 - NetworkPolicy / networkpolicies / netpol
 - Node / nodes / no
 - PersistentVolume / persistentvolumes / pv
+> PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
+They don't turn off when pod fails
 - PriorityLevelConfiguration / prioritylevelconfigurations
 - ResourceQuota / resourcequotas / quota
 - Role / roles